 He ate from the always good value for money kids meals.
 There was a choice of two at $11.00 which include the main dish, a drink and a dessert.
 He chose the Chef Tandaji’s crispy chicken with dipping sauce.
 It was quite similar to my chicken dish but without the bone and without the chilli (well if I even had any chilli).
 He seemed to like it and the portion is massive so we both gave him a hand.
 It was served with jasmine rice and vegetables.
 He had the fresh fruit for dessert which we were told no child had asked them for before!

 Would we eat here again on a future Disney World holiday?
 Probably not.
-Yes it was lovely and cool and yes it was nice and relaxed away from the bustle of the park.
-However, we weren’t over whelmed by the food like we had been at some of the other restaurants.
+Yes, it was lovely and cool and yes it was nice and relaxed away from the bustle of the park.
+However, we weren’t overwhelmed by the food as we had been at some of the other restaurants.
 It wasn’t a bad meal, but it wasn’t the greatest.

 For other Magic Kingdom posts please see our post about meeting characters at Magic Kingdom.
 Or we have a post all about the different rides and things to do for families at Magic Kingdom.
 If you are after more dining inspiration how about my post about the 20 ultimate places to eat at Disney World Orlando.

+This post may contain affiliate links.
+If you click on my links it will cost you no extra.
 Thank you for reading my review.
 I hope that you will find it useful.
-I’d love a comment below please.
+I’d love a comment below, please.
 I hope that you will subscribe to my monthly newsletter to keep up to date?
 Or keep in touch on social media.
 We are very active on Facebook, Twitter and Instagram.
 Why not pin this post for later?
 Simply click on the image below and maybe give us a follow as well.